-Under the provisions of section 1245-1 of the Civil Code, all damage (proprietary or non-proprietary) deriving from personal injury must be recompensed.
-The recovery of damage to property is similarly possible, irrespective of the use of the property (namely, private or professional).
-As such, economic damage, such as a business interruption, may be recompensed a priori.
+Under the provisions of section 1245-1 of the Civil Code, all damage deriving from personal injury must be recompensed.
+The recovery of damage to property is similarly possible, irrespective of the use of the property (namely private or professional).

-There is one restriction: section 1245-1(2) of the Civil Code stipulates that damage to the product itself does not trigger any compensation, while European law obliges domestic legislation to stipulate a threshold.
-Therefore, section 1245-1 specifies that the damages have to exceed the amount provided by a separate regulation.
-This regulation, dated 11 February 2005, fixes this amount at €500.
+There is one restriction: section 1245-1 specifies that the damages must exceed the amount provided by a separate regulation.
+This regulation, dated 11 February 2005, fixes this amount at \pounds 500.